ReCommenXer/BFTest/README.md

                             end
                             sethiddenproperty(game:GetService("Players").LocalPlayer,"SimulationRadius",math.huge)
                         end
-                        if _G.AutoEctoplasm and StartEctoplasmMagnet then
+                        if AutoEctoplasm and StartEctoplasmMagnet then
                             if string.find(v.Name, "Ship") and v:FindFirstChild("Humanoid") and v:FindFirstChild("HumanoidRootPart") and v.Humanoid.Health > 0 and (v.HumanoidRootPart.Position - EctoplasmMon.Position).Magnitude <= 250 then

                                 v.HumanoidRootPart.CFrame = EctoplasmMon